Last update: June 23rd, 2013 - forums added

 The rattle setup was a good start: an edgy, barky snare, but the rattles are, well, rattly, and the snare sound was still on the short side and lacking in higher-frequency shimmer.
 I took old "E" steel guitar strings (.52 or .54 inch diameter, not sure which it was), carefully unwound the wrapping from the core, and gradually made 10 5-inch long pieces that i joined with some hammered copper 12-gauge wire and electrical solder to form a somewhat fancier custom snare that went in the other corner (the strings were slackened and just pulled out of the way).
 Two zither pins were used to mount the snare assembly: the top pin could be used with a string tied to the strategic bend in the wire (near where the actual snares connect) as a tensioner of the snare, but it didn't seem necessary, and is not done in this picture.
 (The old classical guitar string snares with some rattles are still hanging around loose in the picture, they are not contributing to the sound.)
 A whole lot of time was spent straightening and tweaking with the very finest degree of accuracy the lie of these snares so that they sounded but did not rattle excessively, etc. The combination of the two snare systems sounded nice.
 (Note that the snare tweaking was done after construction was finished, since you need to test it with the real instrument, but it's included here out of order.)

 However, the best snare system, in my humble opinion, is to purchase a snare drum snare, clip off one end of it (in so doing, you probably want to shorten it to an appropriate length, as they are quite long), and then figure a way to mount it in your cajon.
 This is what i have done, and it's my favorite system by far.
 Perhaps it's not a traditional cajon sound, but it's what i was looking for.
-I have mounted it on the same copper wire which i use to tension, position, and otherwise adjust the lay of the snares against the tapa.
-This alignment is crucial, and tricky, and requires tweaking, (and some re-tweaking, especially while traveling with the cajon).
-Perhaps there is a nifty way to have it lay correctly and never fall out of alignment.
-I seek this method, but have not found it yet.
-In the mean time, it's like tuning your guitar: a nice moment to get in touch with your instrument before playing. :-) Pictures of this system are forthcoming; it's essentially the same as my "home-made" snare described above, but a lot more effective.
+I have mounted it on a length of very stiff AWG 2 Aluminum cable from the local hardware store which i use to tension, position, and otherwise adjust the lay of the snares against the tapa.
+This alignment is crucial, and tricky, and requires tweaking, (and sometimes re-tweaking, especially while traveling with the cajon, although if you use the AWG 2 wire, it's very stiff and the alignment is respectably durable).
+It's essentially the same as my "home-made" snare described above, but a lot more effective.
 If there is too much tension towards the tapa, or too steep an angle, the snare wires curve up to the tapa and then continue bending and "reflect" off the tapa face.
 If the tension against the tapa is too weak, or angle is too slight, the wires won't make good contact.
 Remember to adjust this while the tapa is leaning back (if you play with a backwards lean).
+To mount it, I use a couple/few short lengths of plumber's tape and screws to secure it to the cajon.
+I use a couple more to secure a small, flat piece of wood to the other end, to which I screw the snare.
+Works a treat.

 There are, of course, many other snare designs for the cajon, (see the other links section, as well as the readers respond section.)
 Some use snares all the way across the center of the face, which i would expect to reduce the separation of the kick and snare sounds.
 Many cajones (such as those from Meinl) allow the snare to be disengaged completely, to allow a more hollow, ringing high sound.
 I didn't bother, given my personal intentions for the instrument.